wowair/reason-introduction/README.markdown

 Building the dist version of the project is as easy as running `npm run build`

 If you want to deploy the slideshow to surge, run `npm run deploy`

+The current slide build can be found online at: http://uppity-territory.surge.sh/